The Road to Success

 1. Getting help to succeed

-The main challenge of distance education is related to organization.
-Here are a few ways organization – or a lack thereof – can create problems:
+The main challenge with distance education is related to organization.
+Here are a few ways that organization – or a lack thereof – can create problems:

 - Trouble meeting assignment deadlines

 - Trouble creating a study schedule that fits into a work schedule

 - Trouble reading effectively enough to grasp the essential elements of a text

 - Trouble taking notes while reading

 - Trouble studying for the exam